2020 Sculpture Celebration in Lenoir

 The annual event will award $11,000 in cash prizes in several categories.
 Some of the prizes include a $3,000 award for Best in Show and a $2,000 First Place award.

-Visitors are invited to attend the Set-Up and Sculptors Welcome Dinner on Friday, September 11th, 2019at 7pm at the park.
-It is $20 for each guest, if booked in advance or$25 each upon arrival.
+Visitors are invited to attend the Set-Up and Sculptors Welcome Dinner on Friday night at 7pm at the park.
 While you’re exploring the downtown art walk, be sure to also check out T. H. Broyhill Walking Park located at 945 Lakewood Circle.

 Folks can take the permanent walking tour anytime.
 One of the best mountain towns in North Carolina boosts 20 outdoor sculptures throughout a 2.9-mile walk in downtown Lenoir.
 Pick up a brochure at the Caldwell Arts Council for the self-guided tour.
 Don’t miss exploring Tucker’s Gallery located at 601 College Avenue SW inside the arts council.